Annual report 2024/2025

 Imagine... if, through research and development, we could anticipate the next serious risk that children might face – and create preventative interventions and campaigns ahead of time.

-• We published three Faithfull Papers which share data and insights about how best to prevent child sexual abuse based on our work.
+• We published three Faithfull Papers, which share data and insights about how best to prevent child sexual abuse based on our work.
+The Faithfull Papers webpage was visited nearly 5,000 times, alongside a range of interactive presentations and webinars on these themes.

 Advocacy